The Reggio Emilia Method for Homeschooling

 How to Homeschool Using the Reggio Emilia Philosophy

-The Reggio Emilia homeschooling philosophy can be applied to any subject area, including:
+The Reggio Emilia homeschooling philosophy can be applied to any subject area.
+Here are some creative ways you can incorporate the Reggio Emilia method into any curriculum type:

 Reggio Emilia Homeschooling with Miacademy